-- Deferred Down Payment Scheme, which are available for flat buyers aged 55 years old and above.
+It is available for flat buyers aged 55 years old and above.

-Thinking of buying a house for investment?
+Are you thinking of buying a house for investment?
 Your safest bet would be buying properties in prime districts like the Central Business District.

-However, keep in mind that the Urban Redevelopment Authority (URA) prohibits homeowners from renting their properties shorter than six months.
+However, keep in mind that the Urban Redevelopment Authority (URA) prohibits homeowners from renting their properties in shorter than six months.

 Since 2013, about 25 per cent of HDB buyers and sellers have bought and sold units without seeking the help of a property agent.

 Sure, it’ll cost you money, but a real estate agent will work to get you the best deal.
-They can provide you information on the property market, the neighbouring area, and the buying process.
+They can provide you with information on the property market, the neighbouring area, and the buying process.

 Buying a house in Singapore is a long and tedious process.
-A property agent can help you go through necessary paperwork.
+A property agent can help you go through the necessary paperwork.
 They can also represent you when negotiating and making an offer to buy a property.

 Aside from the price, the area, and amenities, it is also important to conduct a home inspection.